NazirNayal8/nazirnayal.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computer Engineering Senior at Koç University in Istanbul, Turkey.
-Interested in Machine Learning and Software Engineering Research.
+I am a Computer Engineering Senior at Koç University and a recipient of Abdullah .